Field Ration

 Frequently asked questions.

-What is the difference between a field ration and an MRE?
+What is the difference between the Arctic Field Ration and an MRE?

-The U.S. military pre-cooks MREs as wet rations, so you can eat them cold.
-Nordic field rations usually use freeze-dried meals, which makes them lighter and longer-lasting, but you need water to prepare them.
+Both are field rations (operational rations).
+The MRE is a general-purpose ration the U.S. military pre-cooks as wet food, so you can eat it cold.
+The Arctic Field Ration is a special-purpose, cold-weather ration built on freeze-dried meals, which makes it lighter and longer-lasting, but you need water to prepare it.

 What is inside a field ration?